Black Is the Fashion for Dying

 Black Is the Fashion for Dying is a mystery novel by Jonathan Latimer and first published by Random House in 1959.
 Latimer's last novel, it drew on the author's experiences as a contract screenwriter in Hollywood.

 The novel was published in England by Methuen as The Mink Lined Coffin in 1960.

 Plot

 While working on an eleventh-hour rewrite on the script for a problem-plagued film, Tiger in the Night, screenwriter Robert Blake is interrupted by the appearance of a disoriented young blond woman.
 Meanwhile, the film's star, Caresse Garnet, may be allowing her diva-like behavior to anger one too many people.

-Black Is the Fashion for Dying is told through limited third-person point-of-view narration, with each chapter focussed on the experience of a different character.
+Black Is the Fashion for Dying is told through limited third-person point-of-view narration, with each chapter focused on the experience of a different character.
 The title originates from a line of dialog that Richard Blake devises when he is completing the re-write on Tiger in the Night.